gbtami/pychess-variants/static/docs/faq.md

 <details><summary>What does "5+3" mean for time?</summary>

 Those are the time controls for the game.
 By default we use an increment system.
 "5+3" means each player has 5 *minutes*, and after each move adds 3 *seconds* to the clock.
-You can set the time control to be whatever you want when creating the game.
-The 5+3 is just the default for random mover.</details>
+You can set the time control to be whatever you want when creating the game.</details>

 <details><summary>Okay, what about the (b) in "5+3(b)"?</summary>